ZMF Caldera Review and Impressions

 As always, thank you SBAF and Zach for the loaner tour.

 They are not as 'refined' and 'smooth' as either the VCs or Atriums, and have slightly more serration in treble presentation than the Ori's.
-This does result in a perhaps brighter-than-ideal glare on certain tracks.
-(Radiohead's 'Airbag' set my teeth on edge, a bit.)
-But I imagine this to be a bit of give-and-take, where with the extra effervescence up-top comes the amazing sense of decay/reverb, and oodles of effortless detail, without any discernable veil a la the 600s/650s/800S.
+But I imagine this to be a bit of give-and-take, where with the extra effervescence up-top comes an amazing sense of airy decay/reverb, and oodles of effortless detail, without any discernable veil a la the 600s/650s/800S.
 Timbre is also excellent, very organic and with great 'knock' -- though they sound overall 'flatter' than the VCs or Atriums, where transients have more of a thick rounded chocolatey thwack.
 Partially for this reason, I feel the Calderas thrive most on tracks with rich, intricate production and arrangements -- more simplistic songs can come off as a relatively flat or lacking in dynamics.

 I really, really, really like the Calderas.
 I think they're immensely impressive.
 If you're a detail-nut, or love to really pick apart nuances in production and recording, these are a sure bet.
 I don't think you can do better.
 For my part I will probably be eagerly anticipating a Caldera Closed, mostly just because open-backs don't seem to work well for my situation at home most of the year (wall-mounted air conditioners, yay).
-If I had 3.6k laying around I'd nab one in a heartbeat, just because it's addictive as hell so vividly detecting so much new textural character and little microplankton-y details on tracks that I thought I'd heard every nook and cranny on.
-For now I’ll twiddle my thumbs holding out for a closed version or, maaaaybe, a b-stock deal.
+But if I had 3.6k laying around I'd nab one in a heartbeat.
+For now I’ll twiddle my thumbs holding out for a closed version.

 • Epic Epic x 1